-Many people struggle to create an eLearning script for their corporate animation video.
+Many people struggle to create an eLearning script for their corporate video animation.
+While many see animation as pure “children’s entertainment,” the medium can be an effective teaching tool in corporate settings.

-Unlike live-action productions, creating a script for a video animation allows you to be a bit more creative when it comes to implementing a corporation’s exact imagery or branding into a video.
+Unlike live-action productions, animation allows you to be a bit more creative when it comes to implementing a corporation’s exact imagery or branding into a video.
 That is because most animation is not governed by realism.

-What’s more, in live action, words and actions can easily get lost in translation from the corporate training video script to the screen, especially when you must work with limited resources.
+What’s more, in live action, words and actions can easily get lost in translation from script to screen, especially when you must work with limited resources.
 This can cause the learning material to lose its dynamism, especially when it comes to working with human actors.

-How does this affect the script for your animation video?: Think seriously not only about the information you want to convey in your eLearning video but also how you want to convey it–and how you can convey it in a way that feels unique to your company.
-For example, if your company is more laid back and casual, creating an animated eLearning video script that appears overly formal without much color and with very stilted dialogue may clash with your overall message.
+What this means for your script: Think seriously not only about the information you want to convey in your video but also how you want to convey it–and how you can convey it in a way that feels unique to your company.
+For example, if your company is more laid back and casual, creating an animated video that appears overly formal without much color and with very stilted dialogue may clash with your overall message.

 SAM (or Successive Approximation Method) allows for quick evaluation for trainers and teachers through a cycle of evaluation, iteration, design and revision.
 On the other hand, ADDIE acts as more of a conveyor belt system where one step builds upon the other to create the video.

-It may help to look at animated script templates from other creators.
+It may help to look at animated videos from other creators.
 You can even reach out to colleagues and others with similar backgrounds for their thoughts on producing an animated eLearning video.
 Any input helps.

-Having obtainable learning objectives is the key to informing the video and scripting videos.
+Having obtainable learning objectives is the key to informing the video and its script.
 For eLearning in the corporate setting, this model can help you ensure that learners understand the course or video’s goal.

-The most common format is the explainer video as evidenced by the vast amount of whiteboard animations produced over the years.
+The most common format is the explainer as evident by the vast amount of whiteboard animations produced over the years.

-In conjunction with research, you will likely need to do some pre-writing as you craft the video’s content and begin video scripting.
+In conjunction with research, you will likely need to do some pre-writing as you craft the video’s content.
 This can take on the form of bulleted lists, bookmarked web pages, diagrams or sticky notes.
-Organizing those ideas will be beneficial in writing the script for your animation video.
+Organizing those ideas will be beneficial in writing your script.

-Once the research and pre-writing are done, you can now get into crafting learning scripts for video and begin to understand how to write for animation.
+Once the research and pre-writing are done, you can now get into crafting eLearning scripts for video.
 The animation is generally having a different approach to writing as directional action is more important than actual dialogue.
 But in the case of eLearning videos, the actions and words are equal.

 Short yet straightforward actions will grab the learner’s attention.
 The same goes for dialogue.
 The narration or spoken lines from a character must be believable to drive home the point of the video.

 After the first draft, revision is the next step as you seek to get more eyes on your words.
-You can ask your colleagues, family or friends to set up a read through and get a fresh set of eyes.
+You can ask either your colleagues, family or friends to set up a read through.
 Gather some people together in person or set up a video chat to have as a table read, which is traditionally used in theater, television, and movies.
-This allows for the writer to hear actual voices reading the parts as the animated e-learning script is written.
+This allows for the writer to hear actual voices reading the parts as the script is written.

 As the reading commences, this is your chance to take notes on the script.
-This way you can figure out what works and what doesn’t as well as what scenes or dialogue needs to be revisited before producing your animation video.
+This way you can figure out what works and what doesn’t as well as what scenes or dialogue needs to be revisited.

 Sometimes, these problems are due to the vagueness of concept or over-explaining certain aspects.
 You may need more than one reading to figure out any awkwardness if the volunteers are up to it.
 Take the reading a step further this time by having readers act out the scenes.

-After the readings, you can start revising your corporate video script.
+After the readings, you can start revising the script.
 You may have to go back to the first draft and produce another draft based on the notes you took.
-As a writer, you will continue to revise and draft new versions for the script until you believe the script is exactly everything you envisioned for your animation video.
+As a writer, you will continue to revise and draft new versions for the script until you believe the script is exactly everything you envisioned.

-If you do not have anyone to look over your instructional design scripts, the next best thing is to copy and paste the content into Google Docs or Microsoft Word and use a grammar checker tool like Grammarly.
+If you do not have anyone to look over your eLearning script, the next best thing is to copy and paste the content into Google Docs or Microsoft Word.
+Another grammar tool is Grammarly.